maoaiz/django-admin-conf-vars/README.md

 ### How it works
-django_admin_conf_vars use the Singleton design pattern to guaranteeing that only exist one instance of your configuration variables and your view calls doesn't use the database every time, but rather a single object with your variables as attributes.
+django_admin_conf_vars use the Singleton design pattern to guarantee that only exist one instance of your configuration variables and your view calls doesn't use the database every time, but rather a single object with your variables as attributes.
 See [global_vars.py](https://github.com/MaoAiz/django-admin-conf-vars/blob/master/django_admin_conf_vars/global_vars.py#L12)

 ### Author
 Created by [Mauricio Aizaga](https://github.com/maoaiz)

+### Contributors

+Feel free to send a [pull request](https://github.com/MaoAiz/django-admin-conf-vars/pulls) to make a better software, I wait you.